chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ## Deployment

-The preferred deployment variant is to use the Extension Manager provided by NetLogo 6.1 and higher (see Variant 1).
+The preferred deployment variant is simply to use the auto-installation feature of NetLogo 6.1 (see Variant 0).
+Alternatively, you can install it using the Extension Manager provided by NetLogo 6.1 and higher (see Variant 1).
 For older versions of NetLogo (i.e., 6.0 or lower) you can download the corresponding jar files directly (Variant 2).
 Alternatively, for all supported versions of NetLogo you can build the extension from source (Variant 3).

+### Variant 0 (requires NetLogo 6.1.0 or higher): Auto-Installation

+To trigger the installation, simply add `extensions [dbscan]` at the top of your model file.
+NetLogo will then prompt you to confirm the installation of the extension.
+The installed extension will appear in the Extension Manager.
+For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).

-### Variant 1 (requires NetLogo 6.1.0 or higher): Installation using NetLogo Extension Manager
+### Variant 1 (requires NetLogo 6.1.0 or higher): Installation via NetLogo Extension Manager

 Use the Extension Manager provided by NetLogo by selecting `Tools` in the menu bar, followed by `Extensions ...`.
 In the dialog, scroll down to the extension `DBSCAN` and click `Install`.
 For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).